The primary goal of an RCH Auxiliary is to raise funds for the hospital but being a part of an Auxiliary can also be a lot of fun!

 Each SPA will earn interest at a rate negotiated by the RCH Foundation and the interest will be added to the balance of that Auxiliary’s account.

 A SPA statement is produced by the RCH Foundation each month and sent to the Treasurer of each Auxiliary.
 The Treasurer should check this statement to ensure it is correct.
-Please contact the Auxiliaries Liaison Officer immediately to discuss any queries.
+Please contact the Auxiliaries Coordinator immediately to discuss any queries.
 No changes can be made to SPA records after the close of the financial year.

 Making deposits into your SPA

 You can make a deposit into your SPA at any point in time.
 Fundraising monies should be banked as soon as possible after being raised.
 It is essential that all monies brought in to or sent to the Auxiliaries Office at the RCH Foundation are clearly identified.
 Please accurately describe how funds were raised (i.e. event, ticket sales, stalls, etc) or by whom they were donated.
 This ensures the funds will be coded properly into your account.
-If you need assistance with deposit making, please contact the Auxiliaries Liaison Officer.
+If you need assistance with deposit making, please contact the Auxiliaries Coordinator.

 Paying tax invoices from your SPA

 All tax invoices should be pre-approved by the Manager, Auxiliaries and Fundraising.
-Once approved, tax Invoices can be paid from an Auxiliary’s SPA by sending the relevant invoice to the Auxiliaries Liaison Officer for payment.
+Once approved, tax Invoices can be paid from an Auxiliary’s SPA by sending the relevant invoice to the Auxiliaries Coordinator for payment.
 Please ensure the ABN on each tax invoice for the issuing company is correct.
 If everything is submitted correctly, it usually takes two to three working days for a vendor to receive their payment.

 Reimbursements from your SPA